unixorn/zsh-quickstart-kit/README.md

     4. Select advanced options
     5. Set your login shell to `/bin/zsh` (or `/usr/local/bin/zsh` if you decided to use the newer version packaged by brew)
 6. Install some powerline compatible fonts from one of the links in the Fonts section above.
-    1. Clone the [powerline-fonts](https://github.com/Lokaltog/powerline-fonts) repository, or download [Input Mono](http://input.fontbureau.com/).
-    2. Copy the fonts into `~/Library/Fonts`.
+    1. Install a powerline-compatible font from the Fonts section above.
-    3. In iTerm 2, go to Preferences->Profile in your iTerm 2 preferences, then select one of the powerline compatible fonts you just installed.
+    2. In iTerm 2, go to Preferences->Profile in your iTerm 2 preferences, then select one of the powerline compatible fonts you just installed.
-    4. **Make sure you also specify a powerline compatible font for non-ASCII in your iTerm 2 preferences or the prompt separators and branch glyphs will show up garbled**.
+    3. **Make sure you also specify a powerline compatible font for non-ASCII in your iTerm 2 preferences or the prompt separators and branch glyphs will show up garbled**.

 ### Linux

 1. Switch your shell to zsh with `chsh -s /bin/zsh`
 2. Install GNU Stow - `yum install -y stow` on Red Hat / CentOS systems

 I don't use a GUI on Linux, so you'll have to track down how to install new fonts, then install one of the powerline fonts and specify it for your terminal application.
-If you get garbled branch glyphs, make sure there isn't a separate font setting for non-ASCII characters that you need to also set to your powerline font.
+If you get garbled branch glyphs, make sure there isn't a separate font setting for non-ASCII characters that you need to also set to your chosen powerline font.

 ## Set up Zgen and the starter kit